ultimate271/notes/dostoevsky/brothers03.05.md

 “Mitya, he won’t give it for anything.”

+#### About the money that Fyodor their father has put away for Grushenka, that only Smerdyakov knows about, and Mitya is here on watch for Grushenka's arrival
 “I know he won’t.
 I know it perfectly well.
 Now, especially.
 That’s not all.
 I know something more.
 Now, only a few days ago, perhaps only yesterday he found out for the first time _in earnest_ (underline _in